 - 1/2 teaspoon Mustard powder

 - 1 teaspoon Salt, plus additional for final season later

 - generous dash of Nutmeg

-- 1 cup Grated Cheese, any one or combination of ( jack, cheddar, swiss, mozzarella, gouda, parmesan*, asiago*, pecorino*) *Hard cheeses are best combined with a secondary, softer, better melting cheese.
+- about 8 oz (225g) Grated Cheddar Cheese, any one or combination of (jack, cheddar, swiss, mozzarella, gouda, parmesan*, asiago*, pecorino*) *Hard cheeses are best combined with a secondary, softer, better melting cheese.
 Cheese varies in flavor and salt level too!
 The more cheddar cheese you use, the creamier the mac and cheese will be

 - additional toppings: bacon bits, bread crumbs, chopped parsley, diced tomatoes (optional)